DGAP-Public Voting Rights: Marenave Schiffahrts AG (english) () | aktiencheck.de

 dpa-AFX

-DGAP Voting Rights Announcement: Marenave Schiffahrts AG Correction of a release from 20.12.2016, 21:30 CET/CEST - Marenave Schiffahrts AG: Release according to Article 26, Section 1 of the WpHG [the German Securities Trading Act] with the objective of Europe-wide distribution
+DGAP Voting Rights Announcement: Marenave Schiffahrts AG Marenave Schiffahrts AG: Release according to Article 26, Section 1 of the WpHG [the German Securities Trading Act] with the objective of Europe-wide distribution

 ---------------------------------------------------------------------------